patchew-project/qemu/docs/devel/atomics.rst

 The most basic tool is locking.
 Mutexes, condition variables and semaphores are used in QEMU, and should be the default approach to synchronization.
-Anything else is considerably harder, but it's also justified more often than one would like.
-The two tools that are provided by ``qemu/atomic.h`` are memory barriers and atomic operations.
+Anything else is considerably harder, but it's also justified more often than one would like;

-Macros defined by ``qemu/atomic.h`` fall in three camps:
+the most performance-critical parts of QEMU in particular require a very low level approach to concurrency, involving memory barriers and atomic operations.
+The semantics of concurrent memory accesses are governed by the C11 memory model.

+QEMU provides a header, ``qemu/atomic.h``, which wraps C11 atomics to provide better portability and a less verbose syntax.  ``qemu/atomic.h`` provides macros that fall in three camps:

 - compiler barriers: ``barrier()``;